mosaicml/llm-foundry/examples/llm/throughput/README.md

 mfu = (3 * flops_per_seq + 3 * attn_flops_per_seq) * throughput / (gpu_num * GPU_AVAILABLE_FLOPS)
 ```

+### HFU

 The HFU numbers shown below account for the fact that the networks use checkpointing and recomputes activations.
 This effectively requires an extra forward pass through the network.
 ```
 hfu* = 4 * flops_per_seq * throughput / (gpu_num * GPU_AVAILABLE_FLOPS)
 hfu = (4 * flops_per_seq + 4 * attn_flops_per_seq) * throughput / (gpu_num * GPU_AVAILABLE_FLOPS)
 ```

-These are approximations.
-Real HFU would be higher since it would include the FLOP usage of norm, act, residual, as well as account for ALL recomputation (Models using FlashAttn would include an extra recompute factor given FlashAttn does a recomputation in the fwd pass; in reality, the hfu flop attn multiplier would be 5 instead of 4).
+Note that these are approximations.
+Actual HFU would be higher since it includes the floating poit operations for normalization, activation, and residual lyaers, as well as **all** recomputation.
+For example, our models use Flash Attention, which requires including an extra recompute factor for its recomputation in the forward pass.
+Therefore, the attention multipler would be 5 instead of 4.

-Below we highlight some of the configurations, but the full tables can be found in [FULL_TABLES](./FULL_TABLES.md).
-These tables are not exhaustive.
-If there is a setting you are interested in, try profiling it yourself.
+## Results

+Below we include several configurations across different hardware platforms, sequence lengths and batch sizes.
+It is easy to benchmark configurations for your own use case.
 For example, using Mosaic Cloud, to test MosaicGPT {13B, 30B} using fp16 with a batch size of 2M tokens and seq len {2k, 4k, 8k, 16k} run:
 ```
-python run_all_configs.py -m 13b.yaml 30b.yaml -t fp16 -b 21 21 -s 11 14 --RUN
+python submit_benchmarks.py -m 13b.yaml 30b.yaml -t fp16 -b 21 21 -s 11 14 --RUN
 ```
-This will run 8 configs for 12 steps to get throughput numbers. `python parse_logs.py` can then be used to parse all output training logs and create the tables below.
+This will run 8 configs for 12 steps to get throughput numbers. `python collect_results.py` can then be used to parse all output training logs and create the tables below.

 ## A100 80GB